issueapp/spring/issues/spring/data/story-one.md

 ---

-Since I am now living in Melbourne, it is only natural to be all festive about the approaching Melbourne Cup.
+Since I am now living in Melbourne, it is only natural to be all festive about the Melbourne Cup.
 Despite my zero knowledge in horse racing, I love to follow the fashion at the races.
 Beautiful dresses and colourful fascinators, what’s not too love?

 Besides the dresses and fascinators, party nibbles are what I would associate spring races with.
-So in the spirit of the upcoming Spring Racing Carnival I wanted to share my take on fuss free party nibbles recipes.
+So in the spirit of the upcoming Carnival I wanted to share my take on fuss free party nibbles recipes.

 <div class="single-item">
   <img class="thumb-image" data-media-id="images:1"/>